 2. Gain Some Type of Software Sales Experience

-While SaaS companies may prefer to hire those with previous software sales experience, any type of sales experience is better than none.
+While SaaS companies may prefer to hire those with previous tech sales experience, any type of sales experience is better than none.
 Other sales positions are also typically easier to obtain.
 Insurance companies, financial services, medical device manufacturers, and merchants all need sales representatives to sell products or services.
 Working for a company outside of the software industry gives you a chance to develop your skills as a salesperson.

 After landing a sales job, keep track of your success.
 Software sales managers want to see statistics and figures when looking at your resume.
 Maintain a record of your quota selling insurance or financial services.